Triston Casas Player Props: Red Sox vs. Athletics

 Triston Casas At The Plate

-- Casas has 12 doubles, a triple, nine home runs and 39 walks while batting .219.
+- Casas has 12 doubles, a triple, nine home runs and 40 walks while hitting .220.

-- In 12.0% of his games this year, he has hit a home run, and 3.2% of his trips to the plate.
+- He has homered in 11.8% of his games this year, and 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.